mmorenozam/academic-kickstart/content/authors/admin/_index.md

 Hi, welcome to my personal webpage!

 My name is Mauricio.
 I am a Statistician currently doing my PhD at Jacobs University Bremen.
-Here you will find my cv-ish as well as projects that I am working / have worked in.
-Also, I'll be posting personal opinions regarding a wide range of topics from politics to science in both, my native language Spanish and English.
+Here you will find a summary of my CV and projects I have worked/currently working in.